Effectiveness of Photon Emission Microscopy in identifying intrinsic device reliability issues and aiding design debug

 Summary:

 Photon Emission Microscopy (PEM) is a popular failure analysis technique capable of detecting photons emitted from defective circuitry and helps pinpoint the failure location.
 This technique has helped identify open defects, polysilicon gate defects, gate oxide-related failures, electrostatic discharge failures, metallization failures, logic state detection, memory bit failures, and leakage failures.
 In this paper, we discuss how photon emission microscopy can be a valuable tool in identifying and understanding intrinsic device reliability issues.
-We discuss how emission intensity, obtained by post-processing the photon emission image with a Python imaging script and open-source computer vision libraries, can provide a relative quantification of the number of trapped charges compared to the leakage observed over time of the applied stress.
-We also discuss how PEM could help understand the design-process interaction of various IPs in a microelectronic chip through case studies.
-We also discuss how the sensitivity of photon emission microscopy can aid design debugging by identifying vulnerabilities in the design that could directly influence the future tape-outs of a product.
+We examine how emission intensity, measured by processing photon emission images using a Python script and an open-source computer vision tool, can be used to estimate the relative number of trapped charges compared to leakage over time under applied stress.
+Through case studies, we show how photon emission microscopy (PEM) can reveal interactions between design processes and different IP blocks within a microelectronic chip.
+Finally, we highlight how PEM’s high sensitivity can aid in design debugging by uncovering potential vulnerabilities that could affect future tape-outs.

 Photon Emission Microscopy (PEM) is a popular failure analysis technique capable of detecting photons emitted from defective circuitry and helps pinpoint the failure location.
 This technique has helped identify open defects, polysilicon gate defects, gate oxide-related failures, electrostatic discharge failures, metallization failures, logic state detection, memory bit failures, and leakage failures.
 In this paper, we discuss how photon emission microscopy can be a valuable tool in identifying and understanding intrinsic device reliability issues.
-We discuss how emission intensity, obtained by post-processing the photon emission image with a Python imaging script and open-source computer vision libraries, can provide a relative quantification of the number of trapped charges compared to the leakage observed over time of the applied stress.
-We also discuss how PEM could help understand the design-process interaction of various IPs in a microelectronic chip through case studies.
-We also discuss how the sensitivity of photon emission microscopy can aid design debugging by identifying vulnerabilities in the design that could directly influence the future tape-outs of a product.
+We examine how emission intensity, measured by processing photon emission images using a Python script and an open-source computer vision tool, can be used to estimate the relative number of trapped charges compared to leakage over time under applied stress.
+Through case studies, we show how photon emission microscopy (PEM) can reveal interactions between design processes and different IP blocks within a microelectronic chip.
+Finally, we highlight how PEM’s high sensitivity can aid in design debugging by uncovering potential vulnerabilities that could affect future tape-outs.